Steve Biko: Influence

 Woods held the view that Biko had filled the vacuum within the country's African nationalist movement that arose in the late 1960s following the imprisonment of Nelson Mandela and the banning of Sobukwe.
 Following Biko's death, the Black Consciousness Movement declined in influence as the ANC emerged as a resurgent force in anti-apartheid politics.
 This brought about a shift in focus from the BCM's community organising to wider mass mobilisation, including attempts to follow Tambo's call to make South Africa "ungovernable", which involved increasing violence and clashes between rival anti-apartheid groups.

 Followers of Biko's ideas re-organised as the Azanian People's Organisation (AZAPO), which subsequently split into the Socialist Party of Azania and the Black People's Convention.
 Several figures associated with the ANC denigrated Biko during the 1980s.
 For instance, members of the ANC-affiliated United Democratic Front assembled outside Biko's Ginsberg home shouting U-Steve Biko, I-CIA!, an allegation that Biko was a spy for the United States' Central Intelligence Agency (CIA).
 These demonstrations resulted in clashes with Biko supporters from AZAPO.

 A year after Biko's death, his "Frank Talk" writings were published as an edited collection, I Write What I Like.
 The defence that Biko provided for arrested SASO activists was used as the basis for the 1978 book The Testimony of Steve Biko, edited by Millard Arnold.
 Woods fled to England that year, where he campaigned against apartheid and further publicised Biko's life and death, writing many newspaper articles about him, as well as a book, Biko (1978).
 This was made into the 1987 film Cry Freedom by Richard Attenborough, starring Denzel Washington as Biko.
 Many film critics and Black Consciousness proponents were concerned that the film foregrounded white characters like Woods over Biko himself, but Cry Freedom brought Biko's life and activism to a wider audience.
 The state censors initially permitted its release in South Africa, but after it began screening in the country's cinemas, copies were confiscated by police on the order of Police Commissioner General Hendrik de Wit, who claimed that it would inflame tensions and endanger public safety.
 The South African government banned many books about Biko, including those of Arnold and Woods.

-As of 2025, the National Prosecuting Authority is set to open an inquest into Biko's death.
+In 2025, the National Prosecuting Authority announced it would re-open the inquest into Biko's death.